• As low as $115/Night

 • Approximately 450 square feet

 Discover unparalleled appeal and history during your extended stay in downtown Charleston at our Cookhouse suite.
 Immerse yourself in the charming ambiance of this professionally-decorated unit on the 2nd floor, accommodating two persons comfortably.
-The private bedroom features a queen-size reproduction historic rice bed, two non-working fireplaces, accent antiques, including a highboy, and a roomy bathroom with a tiled shower.
+The private bedroom features a queen-size reproduction historic rice bed, two non-working fireplaces, accent antiques, including a highboy, and a cavernous bathroom with a tiled shower.

 Located in Charleston’s Garden District near Wragg Mall, our Cookhouse is a haven within painless walking distance to iconic attractions such as the Charleston Museum, Marion Square’s Farmers and Crafts Market, the Gaillard Center, Charleston Music Hall, and more.
 Immerse yourself in the rich history of the Aiken-Rhett and Joseph Manigault House Museums, discover the vibrant King Street shopping district, and savor the culinary delights of Upper King's entertainment district.